RentEase

 A proper maintenance ticketing system creates a documented lifecycle for every request: reported, assigned, in progress, completed, cost logged, tenant notified.
 Every step is timestamped.
 Every communication is archived.

 Beyond documentation, there is a strategic benefit: data.
 When maintenance costs are tracked against specific properties, patterns become visible.
 A water heater that has failed three times.
 A roof that leaks after every heavy rain.
-These patterns are invisible in a WhatsApp thread — and obvious in a maintenance dashboard.
-Obvious patterns enable proactive decisions that save money.
+These patterns are invisible in a WhatsApp thread and obvious in a maintenance dashboard.

 What to look for: Tenant-facing request submission, landlord assignment and tracking, cost logging per request, and exportable maintenance history.